bahmutov/dont-break/README.md

 The message clearly tells you that the dependent projects as they are right now cannot upgrade to the version you are about to release.

+## Custom test command

+You can specify a custom test command per dependent module.
+Separate the name of the module from the test command using `:` For example, to run `grunt test` for `foo`, but default command for module `bar`, list in `.dont-break

+    foo: grunt test
+    bar

 ## Related

 *dont-break* is the opposite of [next-update](https://github.com/bahmutov/next-update)